ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 <p>
 &nbsp;

-## General data repositories
+## General-purpose data repositories
-A general data repository is an appropriate choice only if the data does not need to be published in a controlled-access repository, a discipline specific repository does not exist for the discipline and if there are no institutional repositories available.
-See below a selection of genrenal data repositories.
+A general-purpose data repository is an appropriate choice only if the data does not need to be published in a controlled-access repository, a discipline-specific repository does not exist for the discipline and if there are no institutional repositories available.
+See below a selection of general-purpose data repositories.

   <a class="btn btn-primary" data-bs-toggle="collapse" href="#collapseExample12" role="button" aria-expanded="false" aria-controls="collapseExample12">
     SND research data catalogue